Trading card: Association football

 The first association football (or "soccer") cards were produced in 1898 by the Marcus & Company Tobacco in Manchester, England.
 The set consisted of over 100 cards and was issued under the title of "Club Colours".
 They featured illustrated images of players on the front of the card, and a tobacco advertisement on the back of the card.
 Many other cigarette companies quickly created their own series, beginning with Kinner in 1898.
 A later series of cards was produced in 1934 by Ardath, which was a 50-card set called Famous Footballers featuring images of players on the front of the card, and a tobacco advertisement and short biography of the player on the back of the card.

 Modern association football trading cards were sold with bubble gum in the United Kingdom from 1958 to 1975 by A&BC, and later by Topps, UK from 1975 to 1981.
 Similar smaller sized cards were issued in Spain and Italy beginning in the late 1940s.
 Cards have been produced from 1981 to present, save 1985 and 1986.
 Under its Merlin brand, since 1994 Topps has held the licence to produce stickers for the Premier League sticker album.
 Launched by Topps in the 2007–08 season, Match Attax, the official Premier League trading card game, is the best selling boys collectable in the UK – with around 1.5m collectors in the UK – and with global sales it is also the biggest selling sports trading card game in the world.

 Other variations of football products exist, such as marbles, cut-outs, coins, stamps and stickers, some made of light cardboard and attached with glue or stickers, into sticker albums specifically issued for the products.
 Forming a partnership with FIFA in 1970, Panini first produced a World Cup sticker album for the 1970 World Cup.
 Initiating a craze for collecting and trading stickers, since then, it has become part of the World Cup experience, especially for the younger generation.
-The Guardian states, “the tradition of swapping duplicate [World Cup] stickers was a playground fixture during the 1970s and 1980s.”
-Panini begins assembling World Cup squads for their sticker album a few months before they are officially announced by each nation, which means surprise call ups often don’t feature in their album.
+The Guardian states, "the tradition of swapping duplicate [World Cup] stickers was a playground fixture during the 1970s and 1980s."
+Panini begins assembling World Cup squads for their sticker album a few months before they are officially announced by each nation, which means surprise call ups often don't feature in their album.
 A notable example of this was 17-year-old Brazilian striker Ronaldo who was called up for the Brazil squad for the 1994 FIFA World Cup.

-Panini’s football trading card game Adrenalyn XL was introduced in 2009.
+Panini's football trading card game Adrenalyn XL was introduced in 2009.
 In 2010 Panini released a UEFA Champions League edition of Adrenalyn XL, containing 350 cards from 22 of the competing clubs, including defending champions FC Barcelona.
 The fourth edition of Panini FIFA 365 Adrenalyn XL was released for 2019, featuring top clubs, teams and players.

+In 2022, Indonesian manufacturer FanGir established a partnership with PT Liga Indonesia Baru to introduce the inaugural BRI Liga 1 trading card collection.